paulca55/markdown-docs/Web Development Tools.md

    User git
    IdentityFile ~/.ssh/work_rsa

-# The below settings will also be applied to the above connections (and new connections) if something has been omitted (e.g. IdentityFile, AddKeysToAgent, UseKeyChain, etc).
-However, these settings will not override anything that has already been set above.
+# The below settings will also be applied to the above connections (and new connections) if something has been omitted above (e.g. IdentityFile, AddKeysToAgent, UseKeyChain, etc).

 Host *
   UseKeychain yes
   AddKeysToAgent yes
-  IdentityFile ~/.ssh/id_rsa
 ```

 _Note: Learn more about how to connect to [multiple GitHub accounts on a single machine][multiple-git] if you need to push changes from multiple accounts.
 If you only need to push changes to a git repo **as yourself**, not the owner of the repo, you just need to be added as a collaborator in the GitHub dashboard.
 This will then use your own SSH key to push the changes, you don't need to mess around with adding a new SSH key ._